MarkMindCkm/obsidian-markmind/README.md

 ### v1.0.4

 This is a big version:
+ **Notice**:
+ **You should to download the pdfjs plugin  [PDFJS Plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.7/pdfjs.zip), it keep more functions and it support multi open**

 1, fix #18 , you can select pdf viewer theme in setting tab
 2. fix #17